reyestech/Azure-SOC-Sentinel-Honeynet-Detection-Lab-/README.md

 ---

 ## 🛠 **Setup & Baseline** (How the Lab Works)
 We intentionally expose prevalent services to capture genuine attack behaviors, such as scans, credential stuffing, and brute force attempts.
-Signals are transmitted to Sentinel; subsequently, we engage in a cycle of observation, detection, fortification, and re-evaluation.
+Signals are transmitted to Sentinel; subsequently, we engage in a cycle of observation, detection, fortification, and re-evaluation.<br>
 **observe → detect → harden → re-test**.

 ### Starting Baseline (Deliberately Vulnerable)